MB13534/ccwcd-dashboard/README.md

 ### Deploying the Frontend

 The application frontend is hosted on Netlify (https://www.netlify.com/) which makes hosting and deploying an application about as easy as it can be.
-Changes to the frontend are automatically redeployed whenever a commit is pushed to the Github repository.
-No additional work required.
+Changes to the frontend are automatically redeployed whenever a commit is pushed to the `master` branch of the Github repository.
+No additional work required!

 ### Deploying the Backend

 The application backend is hosted on Heroku (https://heroku.com).
-After making your changes to the backend application, commit your changes with a helpful commit message and then push the commit.
-Next, open up a new terminal and navigate into the root of the backend directory and run the following command:

-`git subtree push --prefix backend/ heroku master`

-This will kick off a deploy.
-All you need to do at this point is sit back and wait for the re-deploy to complete.
+Changes to the backend are automatically deployed whenever a commit is pushed to the `master` branch on the Github repo.
+No additional work required!

+To see how automatic deploys were setup for the backend, reference the fantastic deployment docs that Doug Kulak wrote in the LRE Knowledge Base.
+You can access these at https://lre-knowledge-base.netlify.app/lre-starter-kit/getting-started/deploying-the-application.